GibzB/Docker-Basics/README.md

 psql -h localhost -U postgres
 ```

-this should give you access to the public schema
+This should give you access to the public schema

-view existing databases
+View existing databases

 ```bash
 \l